Synodic act on the heretic of Armenia, the monk Martin: Changing views

 Old Believers argued that the Synodic Act and the heretic Martin were myths from the time of the document's publication by pointing out that it contains historical inconsistencies regarding the life of princes and metropolitans.
 However, the opinion of the Old Believers was not taken into account, as they were the ones about whom it supposedly contained damaging information.
 It was only later, during the 19th century, that Russian scholars started examining the Synodic Act critically.
 It turned out that in the 12th century, both in Russia and Byzantium, the sign of the cross was made with two fingers, and such a document would not have been made under any pretext at all.
 In addition, the very text of the "ancient" manuscript turned out to be a forgery of the 18th century.

 Nikolai Mikhailovich Karamzin was the first of the 18th-century critics.
 He was skeptical about the exposition of Martin's story and the fragments of the "Act" as it was relayed in a document called the "Prayshchitsa" (access to the manuscript was still sealed at that time).
 In addition to pointing out various text anachronisms and signs that it had been written in a more recent period of the Russian language, he also pointed out the silence on the case of Martin in all available ancient sources.
-In 1854m permission was given to access the "ancient manuscript" and to study in detail was finally granted to researchers.
-After examining the document one of the researchers, Kapiton Ivanovich Nevostruev, called it a "compilation of the falsehood".
+In 1854 permission was granted to researchers to examine the "ancient manuscript" in detail.
+After examining the document one of the researchers, Kapiton Ivanovich Nevostruev, called it a "compilation of falsehood".

 Alexander Lvovich Sinai, Kapterev, Golubinsky, Gorsky and other researchers on the history of the Russian Orthodox Church have corroborated the conclusions of Karamzin and Nevostruev.
 Today, the Russian Orthodox Church recognizes that the work is a forgery.
 As stated by Patriarch Kirill in the Russian Orthodox Encyclopedia, "there is no doubt about the falsity of the Synodic Act".